Eusha425/Eusha425/README.md

 # Hi, I'm Eusha 👋

-I am currently pursuing a Master of IT and Systems at the University of Tasmania.
-With a technical background in AI, I specialise in backend development and machine learning, designing reliable and scalable systems that provide impactful solutions to real world problems.
+Backend developer and ML enthusiast, focused on building reliable, scalable systems that solve real world problems.
+Currently working as ICT Academic Staff at the University of Tasmania, teaching and building alongside AI, data, and systems projects.

 *Python · Django · PyTorch · scikit-learn · Docker*